What is Foundation Training?

 In order to practise unsupervised as a doctor in the UK, you will need to complete one year of Foundation Training.
 Upon successful completion of Foundation Year 1 doctors can apply to fully register with the General Medical Council.
 Completion of the full two-year programme is required to progress to Specialty training in the NHS.

-Academic Foundation Programme (AFP)
+Specialised Foundation Programme (SFP) previously known as the Academic Foundation Programme (AFP)

-It is still possible to have a career in academic medicine without having completed an AFP but the early insight gained from the programme may help you decide if this is the path you wish to pursue.
+It is still possible to have a career in academic medicine without having completed an SFP but the early insight gained from the programme may help you decide if this is the path you wish to pursue.

-What skills do AFP trainees need?
+What skills do SFP trainees need?

 You’ll need excellent clinical skills, a strong record of academic achievement and ideally some published research or teaching experience.